theLoFix/PythonProjects/README.md

-Repos for small Python project
+Repos for small Python projects